GoogleChromeLabs/puppy-content/content/en-US/api/USBEndpoint/USBEndpoint.md

 Returns the direction in which this endpoint transfers data, one of:

 * `"in"` - Data is transferred from device to host.
-* `"out"` - data is transferred from host to device.
+* `"out"` - Data is transferred from host to device.

 **`USBEndpoint.type`**